rodibot/rodibot.github.io/_posts/2015-12-14-Presenting-RoDI.md

 categories: [General]
 ---

-RoDI is in its escence and Arduino-based board with a WiFi module, motors, sensores and a clever firmware on it.
+RoDI is in its escence and Arduino-based board with a WiFi module, motors, sensors and a clever firmware on it.

 ![RoDI]({{ site.url }}/assets/rodi-v11.jpg)